Skip to contents

 If you want to call Rscript explicitly, then:

-mpirun -H localhost:$N -N $N Rscript ./AKAP79.R 5000
+mpirun -H localhost:$N -N $N Rscript ./pt-smmala-akap79.R 5000

 On the cluster the -H option is not necessary, because a queue system like slurm will determine which machines to use.
+The program mpirun may have a different name on a cluster (e.g. srun).

 The argument 5000 (the sample size) is passed to the R program AKAP79.R, it’s not an mpirun option.